seastan/lotr-lcg-set-generator/README.md

     Make sure that top-level folders `custom`, `generated`, `icons`, `_Keep`, and `_Scratch` exist, even if they are empty.
-    If you are starting a new project from scratch, copy all images from `imagesCustom` and `imagesIcons` folders in the root of this repo to `custom` and `icons` folders in the root of the Google Drive folder.
+    If you are starting a new project from scratch, copy all images from `imagesCustom` and `imagesIcons` folders in the root of this repo to `custom` and `icons` folders in the root of this folder.

 4. If you are using the artwork from Google Drive, make sure that the Google Drive application is installed (install it if needed).
 If the artwork folder is a shortcut, click on the shortcut and copy the actual path to the virtual folder (it might look like